 Several years ago when I was first getting started with my welding business I often wondered if MIG welding was the right option for me.
-After all with other option like Stick and TIG available I felt it was worth my time to see if which was right for me and what the advantages and disadvantage are.
+After all with other options like Stick and TIG available I felt it was worth my time to see which was right for me and what the advantages and disadvantages are.

-What is the advantages and disadvantages of MIG welding?
+What are the advantages and disadvantages of MIG welding?
 Below are ten advantages and disadvantages I found while using my MIG welder.

 - Not as portable

 - Can optimize weld settings

 - Easier to control

 - Power Options

 So if you’re just getting started and looking for your first welding and you’re looking at a MIG welder then you may want to consider all of these advantages and disadvantages before you buy one.
 In this article, I’m going to go into more detail and talk about each and how it will affect your decision.

 The first advantage of MIG welding is the speed at which you can operate your welder.

 I’ve been welding with a MIG welder for well over 20 years now and when I go into my shop every more there is something to be said for being able to walk into work and be able to just flip your machine on, open your gas, and start welding.